moinwiki/moin/docs/admin/serve.rst

 It is not made for serving bigger loads, but it is easy to use.

+Please note that by default the builtin server uses port 8080.
+As this is
+>1024, root (Administrator) privileges are not required and we strongly recommend that you just use a normal (unprivileged) user account.
+If you are running a desktop wiki or doing moin development, just use your normal login user.

 Entering the virtual env
 ------------------------
 If you installed to a virtualenv, you need to activate it first, so it will